Anthropologie x Gola Collab Features A "Coquettish" Take On A Beloved Sneaker

 AdvertisementADVERTISEMENT

-“We were inspired by the coquettish take on traditional soccer shapes,” Anthropologie merchandise manager Heather Mineau tells Refinery29 of the cleats-inspired style.
+“We were inspired by the coquettish take on traditional soccer shapes,” Anthropologie general merchandise manager of footwear and accessories Jessica Peek tells Refinery29 of the cleats-inspired style.
 “From there, we reimagined design elements by accentuating the stitching and incorporating ribbon laces for a softer and more unexpected touch.”

 While Anthropologie has previously partnered with Gola on sneakers, this partnership marks its first-ever apparel and accessory collaboration.
 Anthropologie x Gola boasts pastel-toned and logo-boosting pieces like baby tees, cropped tanks, joggers, mix-and-match sets, and accessories like a ruffle sling bag and statement baseball caps.

-“Given our continued success in carrying Gola’s exclusive only-at-Anthro footwear, it was an organic next step to expand the partnership into new categories such as apparel,” says Mineau, adding that the collection's apparel blends Gola’s focus on athleticism with Anthropologie’s feminine detailing.
+“Given our continued success in carrying Gola’s exclusive only-at-Anthro footwear, it was an organic next step to expand the partnership into new categories such as apparel,” says divisional merchandise manager Heather Mineau, adding that the collection's apparel blends Gola’s focus on athleticism with Anthropologie’s feminine detailing.
 “From a unique play on florals to exploded graphic artwork and delicate whimsy, our collection spans mix-and-match sets to only-at-Anthro sport dresses and one-of-a-kind jackets that are not to be missed.”

 From a floral bucket hat to short shorts with a kaleidoscope-like logo print, the pieces make for a great everyday wardrobe that can be worn on the court, field or gym, too.
 I styled my yellow Anthropologie x Gola sneakers with a leopard-print mini dress (see top photo) and am looking forward to pairing them with skirts, wide-leg jeans, and more dresses.
-“Whether it’s casual sneakers for everyday wear or stylish trainers, Gola provides versatile options that align with Anthropologie’s lifestyle-oriented approach to fashion,” Mineau says.
+“Whether it’s casual sneakers for everyday wear or stylish trainers, Gola provides versatile options that align with Anthropologie’s lifestyle-oriented approach to fashion,” Peek says.

 The Anthropologie x Gola collaboration is available to shop now on Anthropologie.com with prices ranging from $12 to $198.